Why Jaden Should Have Beaten Yugi at the End of Yu-Gi-Oh GX

 Yugi uses Mirror Force and Magic Cylinder, both impressive traps that were limited in 2008, when the episode debuted.
 Technically, since limited cards allow one per deck, this wasn't cheating, but without these almost-banned units (which the anime typically avoids using to prevent showing the same meta cards over and over), Jaden would have overtaken his foe early on.
 More than that, Yugi's Slifer seems to lack its go-to-graveyard when special summoned downside that balances it in real life.

 As bad as these are, they can't compare to Card of Sanctity.
 In real-life, this card forces you to banish all other cards you control in your hand (and needs a minimum of one) to draw a mere two cards from your deck.
 In the anime, this card lets both players draw to six cards.
-This is an absolutely ridiculous effect that would be banned before you can say Blue-Eyes were it actually released, and it's just there to replenish Yugi's hand when it empties.
+This is an absolutely ridiculous effect that would be banned before you could say Blue-Eyes were it actually released, and it's just there to replenish Yugi's hand when it empties.
 Without this clearly-boosted ability, Yugi probably would have lost the same way many real-life duels end—by running out of cards.

 5. Jaden Has Beaten Yugi's Deck Before